 New Zealand’s battalion in Malaya fought Indonesian incursions on the Malay peninsula in 1964.
 It was later deployed to Borneo, along with the SAS squadron.
 The 41st Squadron supported the troops from Singapore.
 These forces engaged in limited operations, including some into Indonesian territory, in 1965–66.
 There were no New Zealand fatalities in this conflict, which ended in 1966 following a military coup in Indonesia.

-The operations in Malaya/Malaysia paled in significance to those undertaken in nearby Vietnam, from 1964.
+The operations in Malaya/Malaysia soon paled into insignificance compared to those undertaken in nearby Vietnam.
 The French withdrawal in 1954 had left two regimes in Vietnam – the Viet Minh-dominated Democratic Republic of Vietnam under Ho Chi Minh in the north, and the US-supported Republic of Vietnam led by Ngo Dinh Diem in the south.
-Despite doubts New Zealand recognised the southern regime.
+Despite doubts, New Zealand recognised the southern regime.
 The southern state was soon challenged by indigenous communists, who were later supported by North Vietnam.
-The southern communists, the Viet Cong, benefited from Ho Chi Minh’s enormous prestige and, once the United States intervened in 1965, from Vietnamese antagonism to foreign domination.
+The southern communists, the Viet Cong, benefited from Ho Chi Minh’s enormous prestige and, once the United States intervened openly in 1965, from Vietnamese antagonism to foreign domination.

 Cold War influences dominated the US’s approach to the situation in Vietnam.
 The Americans feared that the fall of South Vietnam would set in motion a process that would lead to all of South-East Asia becoming communist, the so-called domino theory.
 The US viewed North Vietnam as part of a worldwide communist challenge directed from Moscow.